sanjeevsachdev/hello-world/README.md

 # hello-world
-Repository to learn using GitHub
+The purpose of this repository to learn using GitHub.